Samfox2/homebridge-domotiga/README.md

 - ```Outlet``` (get/set outlet state)
 - ```Powermeter``` (power consumption)

-Optional characteristics can be added by defining additional domotiga values in config.json (see example below)

 Domotiga device value numbers (e.g. which device value represents temperature) can be assigned directly within the config.json file.
+For multi-sensors (e.g. combined temperature/humidity sensors) additional characteristics can be added by defining their domotiga values in config.json (see example below).

 # Installation